lifting-bits/remill/README.md

 # Remill

-Remill is a static binary translator that translates machine code into [LLVM bitcode](http://llvm.org/docs/LangRef.html).
+Remill is a static binary translator that translates machine code instructions into [LLVM bitcode](http://llvm.org/docs/LangRef.html).
 It translates x86 and amd64 machine code (including AVX and AVX512) into LLVM bitcode.
+AArch64 support is underway.

 Remill focuses on accurately lifting instructions.
 It is meant to be used as a library for other tools, e.g. [McSema](https://github.com/trailofbits/mcsema).